faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

   - How many things have the problem?
     - 500 distinct installs of the app, out of 2000 in total.
   - What is the extent of the defect?
     - Sometimes severe; we get a crash.
-Sometimes mild; we get a dropped frames.
+Sometimes mild; we get dropped frames.
     - Sometimes the frame rate stays good the whole time.
   - How many defects are on the thing?
     - 5 different types of game rendering thread end up crashing (different occasions).